The Point of Pointe Shoes

 What are pointe shoes made of?

 Pointe shoes look dainty, but they really aren’t.
 The tip of the shoe is a rigid box made of densely packed layers of fabric, cardboard and/or paper hardened by glue.
-The dancer depends on it to be extremely sturdy: the entire weight of her body is balanced on a small platform in that box!
+The dancer depends on it to be extremely sturdy: The entire weight of her body is balanced on a small platform in that box!
 The rest of the shoe is made of leather, cotton and satin.
-Each shoe is custom hand-made to fit each dancer's specifications.
+Each shoe is custom made, and hand crafted to fit each dancer’s unique specifications.
 No two pairs of pointe shoes are identical!

 Why do ballet dancers wear pointe shoes?